yoji0806/paper_in_economics/README.md

 </p>

 ## Branching Strategy
 We follow the GitHub flow branch strategy.
 For detail, please refer to [the official page](https://docs.github.com/en/get-started/quickstart/github-flow)
 The primary branch is the main branch.

-## recommended comment style
+## Recommended Comment Style

 If you have your comment style, please follow it.
 If you don't, please follow the style below so that reviewing codes of pull requests is easy.